We know this is a challenging time for families in Evanston.

 - A map of Give and Take food bins throughout Evanston (coordinated by Evanston Aid) can be found here.
 Drop off or pick out shelf-stable pantry items as needed at any location on the map.

-- Comcast is offering free internet for two months.
+- Comcast is offering free internet for two months if you apply by June 30th.
 Currently, after the 2 months free, you will be charged $9.99/month to continue the service. https://www.internetessentials.com/

 - Comcast has extended high-speed broadband without data limits for free to all of its existing customers for the next 60 days regardless of your current package